-This program allows you to easily convert coordinates between Easting/Northings and Lat/Lon coordinates in a number of different datums such as AGD, GDA, and WGS84.
+This incredibly useful program allows you to easily convert coordinates between Easting/Northings and Lat/Lon coordinates in a number of different Australian and global datums such as AGD, GDA, and WGS84.

-Once you've converted your coordinate, you can view the location in Google Earth with the click of a button.
+Once you've converted a coordinate, you can view the location in Google Earth with the click of a button.
 You can also perform batch coordinate conversions using files.

 Screen shot of AusDatumTool on Windows 7 (click on image to toggle between compact and expanded views)

 For an overview of how to use AusDatumTool, watch this video on YouTube